Winterthur Institute 2026. Photo courtesy of Winterthur Museum, Garden & Library

 - historical knowledge of the decorative arts and techniques of cultural analysis, which define the relationship of an object to its time.

-career skill sets. - an understanding of sense of place while studying at the du Pont family
+- an understanding of sense of place while studying at the du Pont family

 historic home and estate. - 70 hours of professional development in key skills and knowledge for cultural heritage study.